KamranAhmed20/Cogno-rise-python-development/README.md

 ## Acknowledgments

-- Inspired by the classic hangman game.
+- Inspired by the classic Hangman game.
-- Thanks to the Python community for their support and resources.
+- Special thanks to the Python community for providing resources and support.